 —Given the vastness of subject, the numbers of countries and real people and fictional characters interweaved into the narrative, you may initially wonder how producer-director Dan Curtis could gather Wouk’s profuse fanning of scenes into a cohesive whole.
-Though Wouk’s books were never written with television in mind, and are too encompassing for a single movie, they’re very adaptable to the miniseries form—all the major moments have a camera-ready-like immediacy.
-(Wouk wrote the “Winds of War” teleplay, and was part of a trio who teleplayed “War and Remembrance.”)
-What becomes apparent is how daunting are the actual logistics of filming.
-Curtis’ greatest accomplishment is that he overcame his myriad of problems while filming to effectively re-produce the sprawl of World War II.
-If we argue over his aesthetics, his choices of actors or narrator (William T. Woodson, whose voice imparts unintentional pomposity), we can hardly debate that his roughly thirty hour saga is gripping history of the damned.
+Though Wouk’s books were never written with television in mind, and are too encompassing for a single movie, they’re very adaptable to the miniseries format—all the major moments have a camera-ready-like immediacy.
+Wouk wrote The Winds of War teleplay and was part of a trio adapting War and Remembrance.
+Becoming apparent is how daunting are the actual logistics of filming: Curtis’ great accomplishment is overcoming most of the myriad problems while filming to effectively re-produce the sprawl of World War II.
+If we argue over his aesthetics, choices of actors and narrator (William T. Woodson, whose voice imparts unintentional pomposity) and some very poor special effects on the seas, we can hardly debate his roughly thirty hour saga isn’t gripping history of the damned.

-—When Curtis convinced ABC to invest millions in creating a miniseries out of Wouk’s “The Winds of War,” adapted for the most part by the late great Jack Pulman, some of us cackled over casting Ali MacGraw as Natalie and that psycho Jan Michael Vincent as her husband Bryon.
-Who didn’t want to throw them into the nearest gas chamber?
-The high ratings guaranteed Curtis would be given the okay to multipart Wouk’s follow up “War and Remembrance.”
-Accepting the severe criticism concerning MacGraw and Vincent, Curtis cast Jane Seymour as Natalie, Hart Bochner for Bryon, and, because John Houseman, who originated the part of Dr. Aaron Jastrow, was suffering from terminal spine cancer, asked Sir John Gielgud to fill in.
-Sometimes fate intervenes gratefully: Gielgud single-handedly makes the length of “War and Remembrance” endurable.
-In attempting to describe this, his last major performance, and the largest film role of his long career, I defer to critic Eric Bentley who in his collection of criticism What is Theatre? captured Sir John as “an incomparably graceful scythe.”
-It’s his sleek, razor-sharp urbanity, his devastating economy as an actor that wins us over time and again, because he’s rarely more than anything but himself.
-But oh, what an elegant, immaculate blade!
-Unlike Olivier and Dustin Hoffman, Sir John has no bag of tricks, which makes his “big screen” performance here all the more powerful.
-The epitome of class and generosity, Sir John attains greatness in scenes that would otherwise humiliate a lesser actor: one in which he’s being kicked repeatedly in the abdomen, another in which he bribes Nazi commandant Robert Stephens with diamonds to spare Jane Seymour’s life, and then when he is hurried into the gas chambers.
-Nude and amidst the screams, there’s a look of both fear and resignation in his eyes—of terror so hurting and so poignant as to be chilling, as if Thespis resurrected.
-His voice-overs are used as linking device, and when Aaron departs Theresienstadt, the “showplace” concentration camp, to board the train to Auschwitz, Sir John recites verbatim Wouk’s most moving passage of text.
-(It’s the conclusion of Chapter 89 in the book War and Remembrance.
-Readers as well as viewers wonder what’s to become of Aaron’s “A Jew’s Journey,” which he hid behind some books at Theresienstadt before departing).
+—When Curtis convinced ABC to invest millions in creating a miniseries out of Wouk’s The Winds of War, many of us cackled over casting Ali MacGraw as Natalie and psycho Jan-Michael Vincent as her husband Bryon.
+The result: Who didn’t want to throw these two into the nearest gas chamber?
+The high ratings guaranteed Curtis would be given the okay to multipart Wouk’s follow up War and Remembrance.
+Accepting the onslaught of severe criticism concerning MacGraw and Vincent, with Wouk in private probably the most vocal, Curtis cast Jane Seymour as Natalie, Hart Bochner for Bryon, and, because John Houseman, who originated the part of Dr. Aaron Jastrow, was suffering from terminal spine cancer, asked Sir John Gielgud to fill in.
+Sometimes fate intervenes gratefully: Sir John single-handedly makes the length of War and Remembrance endurable.
+In attempting to describe this, his last major performance, and the largest filmed role of his long career, I defer to critic Eric Bentley who in his collection of criticism What is Theatre? captured him as “an incomparably graceful scythe.”
+It’s his sleek, razor-sharp urbanity, his devastating economy as an actor winning us over time and again.
+Oh, what an elegant, immaculate blade!
+Unlike Olivier, he has no bag of tricks, making the “big screen” performance here all the more wrenching.
+The epitome of class and restraint, Sir John attains near-greatness in scenes such as the one in which he’s being kicked in the abdomen and back, his reacquaintance with his faith, another in which he bribes Nazi commandant Robert Stephens with diamonds to spare Jane Seymour’s life, and, as pinnacle, when hurried into a gas chamber nude and amidst the screams, there’s both fear and resignation in his eyes, reflecting terror so hurting and poignant as to be chilling, as if Thespis resurrected.
+His voice-overs used as linking device, when he departs Theresienstadt, known as the “showplace” concentration camp, to board the train to Auschwitz, he recites verbatim Wouk’s most moving passage of text.
+(It’s the conclusion of Chapter 89.
+Readers as well as viewers wonder what’s to become of “A Jew’s Journey,” which Aaron wrote and hid behind other books at Theresienstadt.)

-—In giving Gielgud his glorious due, I’m in danger of overlooking Ralph Bellemy, who, for one more time, played FDR.
-He first played Roosevelt on Broadway to Tony-winning acclaim in Sunrise at Campobello, and he did the 1960 film version with Greer Garson.
-Though the movie’s static and the performances annoyingly theatrical, you can see that Bellemy, while trying to reach beyond impersonation and not always succeeding, wants to find an energy source via the president’s affliction, use it as tool to bond with the audience.
-Edward Herrmann, Jason Robards Jr., and John Lithgow also used the wheelchair as an emotional device, but it’s Bellemy in “The Winds of War” and “War and Remembrance” who turns it, finally, into an actor’s love reservoir; his affection and fun spill over into near majesty.
-And maybe there’s no other way to play Hitler other than “dress up,” going for solemn caricature, tightroping drag into respectable acting, which provides a safety net for audiences so they can pretend no one “could really be like that” or permit such unspeakables.
-Yet Steven Berkoff, an English Jew, does make a sort of contact in trying to give us a fearing beholder’s image of an unaccountable monster; there really is something genuinely frightening when he goes off on one of those manic-hysterical rages, which give new meaning to the effectiveness of breathing control.
-Berkoff’s ability to use his respiratory system to provide the spellbinding imbalance is going to be studied in acting classes for years to come.
-Still, like the other Hitlers who have come before it, this performance lacks flesh and blood.
-As disturbing and obscene as it’ll sound, Hitler will never be a role an actor can play with fevered real-life horror until an actor plays him as human being first, mesmerizing psycho-orator second.
+—In giving Gielgud his glorious due, there’s danger of overlooking Ralph Bellemy, who, for one more time, plays FDR.
+He first played Roosevelt on Broadway to Tony-winning acclaim in Sunrise at Campobello, and did the 1960 film version with Greer Garson.
+Though Sunrise static and the performances in it annoyingly theatrical, you can see Bellemy, trying to reach beyond impersonation and not always succeeding, wants to find an energy source via the president’s affliction, using it and the wheelchair as vehicles to bond with the audience.
+Edward Herrmann, Jason Robards Jr. and John Lithgow also used the wheelchair as an emotional bridge, but it’s Bellemy in The Winds of War and War and Remembrance who turns the handicaps, as well as a cigarette holder, into an actor’s reservoir; his affection for FDR spills over into smiling majesty.
+And maybe it’s just easier and safer to play Hitler the way Günter Meisner does—as “dress up,” going for solemn caricature, tightroping drag into power-mad showboating, providing a protective net for audiences so they can pretend no one “could really be like that” or permit such unspeakables.
+Meisner doesn’t connect beyond media-produced imprressions and presumably why Steven Berkoff, an English Jew, takes over in War and Remembrance, working even harder to bring to us a fearing beholder’s composite view of incomprehensible monstrosity; there really is intent to frighten yet empty when he goes off on one of those manic-hysterical rages.
+(Which give new meaning to the effectiveness of breath control: Berkoff’s ability to use his respiratory system to enable the spellbinding imbalance is likely to be studied in acting classes for years to come.)
+These performances don’t get there, as they’re minus any flesh and blood, replaced by and sustained on illimitable revulsion.
+With Meisner’s lispy speech impediment and Berkoff’s facial cyst, they’re the sell-out attraction at a circus maximus freak show.

-Text COPYRIGHT © 1998 RALPH BENNER All Rights Reserved.
+Text COPYRIGHT © 1998 RALPH BENNER (Revised 4/2023) All Rights Reserved.